ncukondo/Annotated-bibliography/Mentoring.md

 ## Effect

+- from @Kalen2010-da
   - develop professional attributes
   - facilitate socialization into a profession

-[@Kalen2010-da]
+- from @Buddeberg-Fischer2006-kv
+  - high satisfaction
+  - impromvement of communication and learning in the group
+  - increase in the number of minority students

+### Disadvantages

+- from @Buddeberg-Fischer2006-kv
+  - large time demands on mentors
+  - anxiety caused by the constant checking of the mentees by the mentors

 ### in academic medicine